- Center for Loving Kindness

 Lizbeth Sherlock

-Liz Sherlock is serving as a Program Coordinator with AgeWell through Pittsburgh Urban Leadership Service Experience (PULSE).
-For two years, she worked on building affordable housing, removing invasive species, and facilitating youth programming in AmeriCorps NCCC.
+Liz Sherlock is serving as a Program Coordinator with AgeWell.
+Liz joined the department in September 2023 as a Fellow through the Pittsburgh Urban Leadership Service Experience (PULSE), and was hired for her current position in August of 2024.
+For two years prior to joining the JCC, she worked on building affordable housing, removing invasive species, and facilitating youth programming in AmeriCorps NCCC.
 She graduated from Pennsylvania College of Art and Design with a BFA in Illustration in 2021.
-At AgeWell, Liz assists with coordinating health clinics, technology programs, and daily office operations.
+At AgeWell, Liz assists with coordinating technology tutoring, lunch programs, art classes, and daily office operations.

 Ongoing Programs: